BRAC (organisation): Education

 BRAC is one of the largest NGOs involved in primary education in Bangladesh.
-As of the end of 2012, it had more than 22,700 non-formal primary schools with a combined enrolment of 670,000 children.
+Since 1974, BRAC's primary education efforts were observable with their circulation of Gonokendra, an educational children's magazine, that BRAC sent to each of Bangladesh's primary schools.
+Soon they were circulating 3,000 issues monthly.
+Sponsored by UNICEF, they were able to disseminate 50,000 copies to the country's primary schools.
+BRAC continued developing education materials over the next few decades until, eventually, beginning to design their own primary and secondary school curriculum.
+In 1985, BRAC built 22 new one room schoolhouses, which constituted their "Non-Formal Primary Education Program" (NFPE).
+This was an effort to reduce illiteracy and truancy in Bangladeshi children, as well as address the education disparity between boys and girls.

+In 2018, BRAC educated over a million children have been educated worldwide.
 Its schools constitute three-quarters of all NGO non-formal primary schools in the country.

 BRAC's education programme provides non-formal primary education to those left out of the formal education system, especially poor, rural, or disadvantaged children, and drop-outs.
 Its schools are typically one room with one teacher and no more than 33 students.
 Core subjects include mathematics, social studies and English.
 The schools also offer extracurricular activities.
 They incentivise schooling by providing food, allowing flexible learning hours, and conferring scholarships contingent on academic performance.

 Bangladesh has reduced the gap between male and female attendance in schools.
 The improvement in female enrollment, which has largely been at the primary level, is in part attributable to BRAC.
 Roughly 60% of the students in their schools are girls.

-BRAC also runs a university called BRAC University.